locaweb/multitenancy_tools/README.md

 [![Code Climate][cc-badge]][cc-details]
 [![Test Coverage][cc-cov-badge]][cc-cov-details]

-This gem is a collection of tools that can be used to handle multitenant Ruby/Rails apps.
+This Ruby gem is a collection of tools that can be used to handle multitenant Ruby/Rails apps.
 The currently only supported database is PostgreSQL and there is no plan to support other databases.

+The documentation is [available on RubyDoc.info][docs].

 ## Installation